MinaProtocol/mina/automation/README.md

     └── testnets
 ```

-**Helm:** Contains Helm Charts for various components of a Coda Testnet
+**Helm:** Contains Helm Charts for various components of a Mina Testnet

 - _block-producer:_ One or more block producers consisting of unique `deployments`
 - _snark-worker:_ Deploys a "SNARK Coordinator" consisting of one or more worker process containers

-**Terraform:** Contains resource modules and live code to deploy a Coda Testnet.
+**Terraform:** Contains resource modules and live code to deploy a Mina Testnet.

 - Note: Currently most modules are written against Google Kubernetes Engine, multi-cloud support is on the roadmap.
 - _infrastructure:_ The root module for infrastructure like K8s Clusters and Prometheus.
-- _kubernetes/testnet:_ A Terraform module that encapsulates a Coda Testnet, including Seed Nodes, Block Producers and SNARK Workers.
+- _kubernetes/testnet:_ A Terraform module that encapsulates a Mina Testnet, including Seed Nodes, Block Producers and SNARK Workers.
 - _google-cloud/coda-seed-node:_ A Terraform module that deploys a set of public Seed Nodes on Google Compute Engine in the configured region.
   _Scripts:_ Testnet utilities for key generation & storage, redelegation, etc.